 This also covers you if your car is stolen or burnt.
 It's a step up from third party, but not as broad as comprehensive insurance.

-- Recommended for: This is the car insurance equivalent of an each-way bet.
-You've upgraded to a 2001 Holden Berlina with a broken CD player that you tend to park in dark alleys so you're worried about it getting stolen but you still can't justify paying for comprehensive premiums.
+This is the car insurance equivalent of an each-way bet.
+You've upgraded to a 2001 Holden Berlina with a broken CD player that you tend to park in dark alleys so you're worried about it getting stolen, but you still can't justify paying for comprehensive premiums.

 This is the best cover option but also the most expensive.
 It includes the cost of crash repairs or replacing your car, even if you're at fault.